chma1024/DensePASS/README.md

 # DensePASS

+Dense Panoramic Semantic Segmentation via Unsupervised Domain Adaptation

-We will release our code soon.
+We will release our code and dataset soon.